UPPMAX/uppmax_intro_python/docs/reflections/20240830/README.md

 I feel that functions can be skipped, as there we leave the domain of an intro course.

-- [x] Weak prior of exercise VET 2: opererators
+- [x] Weak prior of exercise VET 2: operators
     - [x] Add better ones to course material
     - [x] I already did so, I just forgot to `git push`
 - I feel there are too much splits in the sessions.